CoreumFoundation/coreum/x/dex/spec/README.md

 price_tick(base_denom/quote_denom) = round_to_power_of_ten(price_tick_multiplier * unified_ref_amount(quote_denom) / unified_ref_amount(base_denom))
 ```

-The `price_tick_multiplier` is the coefficient used to give better price precision for the token pairs.
+The `price_tick_multiplier` is the coefficient used to give better price precision for the token orders.
 The default
 `price_tick_multiplier` is `10^-5`, and can be updated by the governance.

 The `round_to_power_of_ten` is the function that finds nearest power of ten value to define the tick.
 For the rounding